Foxite/roosterbot/RoosterBot.PublicTransit/README.md

 It only supports train journeys.
 The reason for this is because there exists an API that does support this, but it is a paid service.
 The NS API is free.

-It does not use any libraries to access the public API.
+It does not use any libraries that access the API.
+It does use [Newtonsoft.Json](https://www.newtonsoft.com/json) to provide its own API.